Publications

 Abstract (Expand)

 Summary paragraph Predicting a multicellular organism’s phenotype quantitatively from its genotype is challenging, as genetic effects must propagate up time and length scales.
-Circadian clocks arelength scales.
+Circadian clocks ares.
 Circadian clocks are intracellular regulators that control temporal gene expression patterns and hence metabolism, physiology and behaviour, from sleep/wake cycles in mammals to flowering in plants 1–3 .
 Clock genes are rarely essential but appropriate alleles can confer a competitive advantage 4,5 and have been repeatedly selected during crop domestication 3,6 .
 Here we quantitatively explain and predict canonical phenotypes of circadian timing in a multicellular, model organism.
 We used metabolic and physiological data to combine and extend mathematical models of rhythmic gene expression, photoperiod-dependent flowering, elongation growth and starch metabolism within a Framework Model for growth of Arabidopsis thaliana 7–9 .
 The model predicted the effect of altered circadian timing upon each particular phenotype in clock-mutant plants.
 Altered night-time metabolism of stored starch accounted for most but not all of the decrease in whole-plant growth rate.
 Altered mobilisation of a secondary store of organic acids explained the remaining defect.
 Our results link genotype through specific processes to higher-level phenotypes, formalising our understanding of a subtle, pleiotropic syndrome at the whole-organism level, and validating the systems approach to understand complex traits starting from intracellular circuits.

 Authors: Yin Hoon Chew, Daniel D. Seaton, Virginie Mengin, Anna Flis, Sam T. Mugford, Alison M. Smith, Mark Stitt, Andrew J Millar